 Since 1963 this family-owned atelier of fine jewelry maintains a fully equipped atelier where experts design and create exquisite pieces – many of them custom-made to meet individual needs.
-Master artisans with diverse skills, designers, model makers, goldsmiths, gemologists, gem-setters, and polishers, work in perfect harmony to transform original sketches to exceptional jewels crafted from responsibly sourced hand-picked diamonds and colored gems.
-The flagship boutique in the prestigious pedestrian street of Voukourestiou operates under the same roof with the studio where all these masterpieces are meticulously manufactured.
+Master artisans with diverse skills, designers, model-makers, goldsmiths, gemologists, gem-setters, and polishers, work in perfect harmony to transform original sketches into exceptional jewels crafted from responsibly sourced hand-picked diamonds and colored gems.
+The flagship boutique in the prestigious pedestrian street of Voukourestiou operates under the same roof as the studio where all these masterpieces are meticulously manufactured.
 Opt for wonderful classics and a great selection of stones there.

-With a larger-than-life vibrant personality, Costas Kessaris is a real celebrity himself.
+With a larger-than-life, vibrant personality, Costas Kessaris is a real celebrity himself.
 He is an indispensable part of the industry since 1965.
 His glamorous mahogany-clad neoclassical boutique stands proudly at the most prestigious Athenian address a breath away from the most important hotel in Athens ‘Grande Bretagne’.
 He works with a great team of artisans, designers, gemologists, and other specialists to create fine jewelry collections and made-to-order pieces for the most demanding clients from all over the world.
-His son will gradually take over the business and his daughter already contributes her namesake collection with more affordable styles.
+His son will gradually take over the business and his daughter already contributes her namesake collection with contemporary and bespoke fine jewelry styles.
 Along with the Kessaris creations, you will find a selection of collaborations such as with Bulgari and De Grisogono.
 This place screams Athenian grandeur, so a visit there will be more than indicative of what Greek luxury is.

 Near the end of the 19th century the Vildiridis family after a brief career-driven adventure in the United States decided to train in the art of the goldsmith, and at the beginning of the 20th century, they opened the first store in Constantinople.
 They soon expanded to the North of Greece.
 Fast forward to today’s 4th generation and we are marveling at the impressive flagship boutique downtown Athens diagonally across ‘Kessaris’.
 Sisters Venetia and Stella Vildiridis trained at the Gemological Institute of America are aiming at redefining timelessness in fine jewelry.